TakeHider/BardPlay/README.md

    I will add it if requested.

 * use_postmessage (default=0)
   Use `PostMessage` instead of `SendMessage`.
-   Performance has improved slightly, but when pressing CTRL and SHIFT at the same time, it sometimes didn't work well, so I removed it from the official setting.
+  The performance has improved a little, but there were cases where it didn't work well when pressing CTRL and SHIFT at the same time, so it was removed from the official setting.
+  Among them, `PostMessage` is also dropped from the function.

+* virtual_chords (default=0)
+  When you try to output multiple sounds at the same time, such as a chord, it will output in order from the lowest sound.
+  Internally, the buffered contents are sorted in order from low to high and processed.
+  In fact, the processing is done before it is buffered, so I don't think you will experience the function of "playing in order from the lowest sound" unless there is a very good reason.
+  The developer was able to test note-on, but it was not possible to fully test when it was mixed with note-off.

+* color (default=#F0FFF0)
+  Specifies the background color of the application.
+  Personally, I intended to use a color I like as the background color, but some people may think that it's not good enough, so I implemented it.

 ### [MAPPING]